platformatic/platformatic/docs/reference/cli.md

 }
 ```

-or in Typescript, calling an OpenAPI endpoint:
+or in TypeScript, calling an OpenAPI endpoint:

 ```ts